-A total of 450,000 shares of the \$1.00 par value Common Stock of the Company shall be reserved for issuance pursuant to the 1996 Plan, subject to adjustment in the event of stock dividends, splits, subdivisions or combinations.
-Subject to shareholder approval of the 1996 Plan, the Committee granted options under the 1996 Plan on February 15, 1996 for an aggregate of 35,000 shares to Messrs.
-Allen and Schwan and 6,332 for all other employees as a group.
-At March 8, 1996 the Company had 771,807 options outstanding and reserved for future issuance.
+A total of 450,000 shares of the \$1.00 par value Common Stock of the Company shall be reserved for issuance pursuant to the 1998 Plan, subject to adjustment in the event of stock dividends, splits, subdivisions or combinations.
+At December 31, 1997 the Company had 857,247 options outstanding under all existing employee stock option plans and 124,950 shares available for grant under such plans.